 This report offers an interim review of responses to the COVID-19 'infodemic' from three major technology companies - Facebook, Google and Twitter - from March to May 2020.
 The report summarises the approaches taken by respective teams at Twitter, Facebook, WhatsApp, Instagram, Google and YouTube, including specific services and policies introduced in recent months and, where possible, the accompanying rationale from companies themselves.
 The report reviews research from ISD and additional organisations to assess the enforcement and efficacy of these policies, and sets out six recommendations to improve defence against disinformation in the future.

 Acknowledgements

-This report was written with support from Henry Tuck (Head of Policy and Research) and Milo Comerford (Senior Manager, Policy and Research).
+This report was written with support from Henry Tuck and Milo Comerford.

 ISD wishes to thank all the organisations whose research contributed to this assessment and who continue to do work to expose, analyse and respond to disinformation.